uwegeercken/artikel/README.md

 ## Web Application
 ### Preparations for the Web application:
-- to generate the application jar file - with dependencies in the generated "lib" folder - run:
+- to generate the application jar file - dependencies are in the generated "lib" folder - run:

     mvn clean install